Fixed Installment Method

 Fixed Installment Method: Definition

-As the name of the method implies, under fixed installment method of depreciation the amount of depreciation each year is fixed and equal.
-At the end of each year, a fixed amount is removed from the book value of the asset concerned and charged to profit and loss account (or income statement).
+As the name implies, under the fixed installment method of depreciation, the amount of depreciation each year is fixed and equal.
+At year-end, a fixed amount is removed from the book value of the asset and charged to the profit and loss account or income statement.

 Advantages/Merits of Fixed Installment Method

 (i) Simplicity: The fixed installment method is simple to understand and easy to apply.

 (ii) Zero Value: Under this method, the value of the asset during its effective working life will be zero.

 (iii) Suitable for Assets with an Expiry Period: This method is suitable for assets that depreciate more over time (e.g., leasehold properties and patents).

 (i) Concept of Zero Value: Under this method, the value of assets after their working life will be zero, which is incorrect (i.e., because no assets have zero value).